marco-duarte/Website/content/publication/gasstruct/index.md

 publication: ""
 publication_short: "JMP"

-abstract: "A hub-and-spoke cartel, where firms' constraint competition with the help of an upstream supplier or a downstream buyer, is a type of collusive arrangement observed in a variety of industries.
-The recent literature focuses on information sharing as the main mechanism through which a hub can help spokes to coordinate.
-We show that when asymmetries in horizontal differentiation across spokes exist, the hub can also use wholesale price differences to help spokes achieve higher prices.
-We present evidence that this mechanism was used during a hub-and-spoke cartel between gas stations and distributors in the Brazilian gasoline industry.
-We also estimate a structural model of demand for gasoline and retail price collusion to quantify the importance of the wholesale price strategy for the stability of the cartel.
-We find that in the absence of the hub's wholesale price strategy, gas stations would need to decrease the coordinated overprice by 80% to sustain collusion."
+abstract: "A hub-and-spoke cartel, where firms (spokes) limit competition with the help of an upstream supplier(hub), is a type of collusive arrangement observed in a variety of industries.
+In most cases, spokes compensate the hub's help by excluding its rivals.
+Under those circumstances, how do hub and spokes divide the rents from collusion?
+We study a hub-and-spoke cartel with an exclusion condition between gas stations and distributors in the gasoline market of Brazil's Federal District.
+Using a structural model of demand, we estimate the gas stations' incentive to collude for different splits of rents.
+We show that, although more rents to distributors increased the stations' incentive to deviate from supplier, it also decreased their incentive to deviate on prices.
+In a counterfactual scenario where retailers extract all the rents from collusion, the cartel would need to decrease markups by 24% not to trigger price deviations.
+Another counterfactual points out that banning exclusive dealing contracts between stations and distributors would have destabilized the retail price coordination."

 # Summary.
 An optional shortened abstract.
 summary: ""